Edit

 X++ exception handling

 The Global::error method is often the best way to write diagnostic information to the Infolog.
 For example, your method might receive an input parameter value that isn't valid.
 In this case, the method can throw an exception to immediately transfer control to a catch code block that contains logic for handling this error situation.
-You don't necessarily have to know the location of the catch block that will receive control when the exception is thrown.
+You don't necessarily have to know the location of the catch block that receives control when the exception is thrown.

 throw statements

-You use the throw keyword to throw an Exception enum value.
+Use the throw keyword to throw an Exception enum value.
 For example, the following statement throws an error exception.

 throw Exception::error;

-throw Global::error("The parameter value is invalid.");
+throw Global::error('The parameter value is invalid.');

 The Global::error method can automatically convert a label into the corresponding text.
 This functionality helps you write code that can be localized more easily.